-Let’s Get Clear on Clean, Natural and Organic Skincare Labelling
+Let’s Get Clear on Clean, Natural and Organic Skincare Labeling

 Natural, organic, cruelty-free, vegan, clean and green, product labels can be blocked up with adjectives and buzzwords but do you know what these words mean?
-Well, let’s get clear on skin care labelling.
+Well, let’s get clear on skin care labeling.

 Natural skin care refers to ingredients that have come from nature – herbs, essential oils and minerals, along with animal-derived products such as beeswax.

 Vegan skin care products do not contain any animal or animal-derived ingredients and they are also free from animal testing.
 For a full list of animal-derived products see PETA.org.

 Organic means the ingredients were organically farmed – so, no pesticides, herbicides, synthetic fertilisers or GMO’s are used.